Gambling, Investing And Benjamin Franklin

 If you buy German bonds are you gambling?

-5) In pratice gambling's negative expected value is a function of a few things: 1) taxes 2) inherent services and 3) cost of the service itself.
+5) In pratice, gambling's negative expected value is a function of a few things: 1) taxes, 2) inherent services, and 3) cost of the service itself.

 Engaging in a game of chance for money doesn't intrinsically have a negative expected value.
 I'm uncertain whether the harm it can do to a person is an intrinsic quality.